-Call upon family farmers to conserve and preserve our water in their farming practices and in their rural communities.
+- Family farmers conserving and preserving our water in their farming practices and in their rural communities;

-- Assist family farmers in the mitigation of agricultural runoff in ways that lower levels of nitrates and pesticides in farm land runoff and that reduces erosion through the use of cover crops, no-till, site specific applications of farm chemicals, and other conservation practices.
+- Assisting family farmers in the mitigation of agricultural runoff in ways that lower levels of nitrates and pesticides in farm land runoff and that reduces erosion through the use of cover crops, no-till, site specific applications of farm chemicals, and other conservation practices;

-- Assist family farmers at the local, state and federal levels with policy and regulatory tools in the mitigation of agricultural runoff.
+- Assisting family farmers at the local, state and federal levels with policy and regulatory tools in the mitigation of agricultural runoff

 Our society, including family farmers, has a responsibility to maintain and improve the quality of soil and water resources.
 MFU should work to achieve the mutually beneficial objectives of proper stewardship and the maintenance of family farm agriculture.

-- Encourage participation by family farmers and family farm advocates on the State Technical Committee;
+- Participation by family farmers and family farm advocates on the State Technical Committee;

-- Support targeting of Environmental Quality Incentives Program (EQIP) payments to small and medium sized farms and ranches
+- Targeting of Environmental Quality Incentives Program (EQIP) payments to small and medium sized farms and ranches;

-- Support making all farm and ranch programs readily and easily accessible by family farmers and ranchers;
+- Making all farm and ranch programs readily and easily accessible by family farmers and ranchers;

-- Support CRP land used responsibly for haying and grazing;
+- Use of CRP land for responsible haying and grazing;

-- Initiate a collaborative effort to develop an effective and balanced policy for the Missouri and Mississippi Rivers;
+- Initiating a collaborative effort to develop an effective and balanced policy for the Missouri and Mississippi Rivers;

-- Favor flood control as the number one priority of river management;
+- Flood control as the number one priority of river management;

-- Require enforcement of “tolerable soil loss” not to exceed 2T (T-value; as determined by NRCS) in order to receive crop insurance;
+- Enforcement of “tolerable soil loss” not to exceed 2T (T-value; as determined by NRCS) in order to receive crop insurance; and

-- Continue an effective Conservation Reserve Program that strengthens family farms, ranches and rural communities.
+- A Conservation Reserve Program that strengthens family farms, ranches and rural communities;

 Currently production and marketing contracts contribute to the captive supply of agricultural products and threaten the existence of independent producers.

-- Support policies that protect the rights of farmers who engage in contract agriculture;
+- Policies that protect the rights of farmers who engage in contract agriculture;

-- Support updating, clarifying, and enforcing Grain Inspection, Packers and Stockyards Administration (GIPSA) rules;
+- Updating, clarifying, and enforcing Grain Inspection, Packers and Stockyards Administration (GIPSA) rules;

-- Establish policy that protects seed purchasers from contract liabilities;
+- Policy that protects seed purchasers from contract liabilities;

-- Provide publicly open/posted contracts through USDA and the Dept. of Justice for all commodities and livestock to include poultry and private marketing agreements;
+- USDA and the Dept. of Justice publicly post contracts for commodities and livestock including poultry and private marketing agreements;

-- Establish a legal defense fund to support independent family farmers and producers who engage in contract agriculture and/or utilize patented agricultural inputs, which is funded by a check-off on large-scale integrators and gene patent holders;
+- Establishing a legal defense fund to support independent family farmers and producers engaged in contract agriculture and/or utilizing patented agricultural inputs funded by a check-off on large-scale integrators and gene patent holders ;

-- Support agricultural fair practices through federal bargaining legislation;
+- Agricultural fair practices through federal bargaining legislation ;

-- Provide a fair trial before a jury of peers rather than mandated arbitration;
+- Fair trials before a jury of peers rather than mandated arbitration; and

-- Award producers just compensation in the event a company and/or contractor cancels a contract through no fault of the producer.
+- Fair and adequate compensation when a company and/or contractor cancels a contract through no fault of the producer.

-- Urge co-op owners/members to provide the education, leadership and management necessary to effectively run local co-ops;
+- Co-op owners/members to providing the education, leadership and management necessary to effectively run local co-ops;

-- Encourage the organization and growth of community credit unions as an effective means of rural reinvestment and re-vitalization;
+- Organization and growth of community credit unions as an effective means of rural reinvestment and re-vitalization;

-- Promote the development of broadband communication cooperatives that would provide the opportunity for access by all rural residents; Encourage the formation of value-added cooperative efforts that are formed for the welfare of the local community, that are producer owned, controlled through democratic processes and leadership, and whose business affairs are responsive to and for the benefit of all its members.
+- Formation of value-added cooperative efforts that are formed for the welfare of the local community, that are producer owned, controlled through democratic processes and leadership, and whose business affairs are responsive to and for the benefit of all its members.

 Dairy prices should sustain viable family farms.

-- Support developing a new basic formula for pricing (BFP) milk;
+- Developing a new basic formula for pricing (BFP) milk;

-- Establish, through BFP, a floor price that applies to all classes of milk;
+- Establishing, through BFP, a floor price that applies to all classes of milk;

-- Measure dairy policy fairness by its ability to:
+- Measurement of dairy policy fairness by its ability to;

-- Support farmer and retailer rights to label milk BST free, and the consumers’ right to know.
+- Farmer and retailer rights to label milk BST free, non-GMO fed, pasture fed/access and other product descriptors that enable the consumers’ right to know be informed about the product.

-- Oppose state of Missouri giving Missouri tax incentives to out of state dairy conglomerates.
+- State of Missouri providing tax incentives to out of state dairy conglomerates;